Skip to main content

 WHERE SEARCH('category:Technology AND NOT title:Machine');

-• Semantics: control precedence with parentheses; multi-level nesting is supported
+• Semantics: Control boolean precedence with parentheses.
+Multi-level nesting is supported

 SELECT id, title FROM search_test_basic